 - Liver problems.
-Call your doctor right away if you notice any of these signs of liver problems: Your skin or the white part of your eyes turning yellow (jaundice), urine turning dark, stools turning light in color, you have less of an appetite, or you have stomach (abdominal) pain or nausea.
-Your doctor should do tests before you start taking and while you take SUBOXONE.
+Call your doctor right away if you notice any of these signs of liver problems: your skin or the white part of your eyes turning yellow (jaundice), urine turning dark, stools turning light in color, you have less of an appetite, or you have stomach (abdominal) pain or nausea.
+Your doctor should do tests before you start taking and while you take CASSIPA sublingual film.

 - Allergic reaction.
 You may have a rash, hives, swelling of the face, wheezing, or a loss of blood pressure and consciousness.
 Call a doctor or get emergency help right away.